Gang Enforcement

 THE INTELLIGENCE CYCLE

-The traditional Intelligence Cycle is the process of tasking, collecting, processing, analyzing, and disseminating intelligence is called the intelligence cycle.
 The intelligence cycle drives the day-to-day activities of the Intelligence Community.
 It starts with the needs of those who are often referred to within the Intelligence Community as intelligence "consumers"—that is, policymakers, military officials, and other decision makers who need intelligence information in conducting their duties and responsibilities.
 These needs—also referred to as intelligence requirements—are sorted and prioritized within the Intelligence Community, and are used to drive the collection activities of the members of the Intelligence Community that collect intelligence.
+Once information has been collected, it is processed, initially evaluated, and reported to both consumers and so-called "all-source" intelligence analysts at agencies. |

-Once information has been collected, it is processed, initially evaluated, and reported to both consumers and so-called "all-source" intelligence analysts at agencies.
-All-source analysts are responsible for performing a more thorough evaluation and assessment of the collected information by integrating the data obtained from a variety of collection agencies and sources—both classified and unclassified.
 This assessment leads to a finished intelligence report being disseminated to the consumer.
 The "feedback" part of the cycle assesses the degree to which the finished intelligence addresses the needs of the intelligence consumer and will determine if further collection and analysis is required.
 The cycle, as depicted in the figure below, is thus repeated until the intelligence requirements have been satisfied.

 GANG SPECIALIST CERTIFICATION TRAINING

-The Gang Specialist Certification focuses on developing the officer's level of knowledge pertaining to street gang evolution, gang crime law, gang migration, communications, ideology and officer safety.
+to street gang evolution, gang crime law, gang migration, communications, ideology and officer safety.

 Requirements